Financial Aid (Applies to Curriculum Students Only)

 - Read and understand all forms before signing them and keep copies of all forms.

-- Notify the lender of previous student loans of changes in name, address, and school status.
+- Notify the lender of previous student loans of changes in name, address, and school status if the student has previously received a student loan from any previous institution.

 - Perform the work that is agreed upon in accepting a College work-study award.

-- Notify the Financial Aid Office in writing about additional income not reported on the aid application.
+- Notify the Financial Aid Office in writing about additional income not reported on the Free Application for Federal Student Aid (FAFSA).

 - Understand and maintain Financial Aid Satisfactory Academic Progress (SAP) Standards in order to continue to receive financial aid.
 Students are not considered to be making satisfactory academic progress if they do not maintain at least a 2.0 GPA and/or 67% completion rate each semester.